Nexmo/conversation-ios-quickstart/docs/enable-audio.md

     $ nexmo setup api_key api_secret
     ```

-### 1.0 - Create the iOS App

-Assuming the basic setup we we draw our focus now to building audio into a conversation app with Nexmo's In-App Messaging.

-### 1.1 Start a new project
+### 1.0 - Start a new iOS project

 Open Xcode and start a new project.
-We'll name it "QuickStartOne".
+We'll name it "AudioQuickStart".

-### 1.2 Adding the Nexmo iOS Conversation SDK to Cocoapods
+### 1.1 Adding the Nexmo iOS Conversation SDK to Cocoapods

 Navigate to the project's root directory in the Terminal.
 Run: `pod init`.
 Open the file entitled `PodFile`.
 Configure its specifications accordingly:

 ```bash
 # Uncomment the next line to define a global platform for your project